Meudon: Geology and Topography

-The city covers 990 hectares, or 9.9 km^{2} (3.8 mi^{2}), from the Seine river up to the neigboring heights.
+The city covers 990 hectares, or 9.9 km^{2} (3.8 mi^{2}), from the Seine river up to the neighboring heights.

 As such, it has significant elevation changes along its territory and hard slopes.
 Altitude varies from 28m (92 ft) next to the river to 179m (587 ft) on the valley heights.

 The Meudon Forest occupies the city heights, while the urban part is built on the sloped grounds next to the forest.
 The Bas-Meudon district, next to the Seine, displays the first slopes, the Bellevue district and downtown Meudon are at middle elevation.
 The Meudon-la-Forêt district is isolated from the rest of city, and rests on top of the Vélizy-Villacoublay plateau, at a height comprised between 168m (551 ft) and 174m (570 ft).

 Climate

 Meudon experiences an oceanic climate (Köppen Cfb) featuring warm summers and cool winters.